 |Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

-On the last track, we discussed underlying emotional causes that trigger a client’s internet addiction.
+In the last section, we discussed underlying emotional causes that trigger a client’s internet addiction.
 These underlying causes included: depression; low self-esteem; and anxiety.

-On this track, we will examine challenges regarding pre-adolescents who become addicted to the internet.
+In this section, we will examine challenges regarding pre-adolescents who become addicted to the internet.
 These concepts include: susceptible clients; warning signs; and acceptance.

 Jackie stated, "He spent more and more time in his room and started talking back to us.
 I’ve never heard a wise crack from him before, but when I ask him to wash the dishes, he tells me to do it myself, and that he has important stuff to do on his computer.
 What could be so important that he can’t spare five minutes and do a chore?"